 Do Grilled Foods Cause Cancer?

 Summer is our national grilling season, and some of us like our burgers, hot dogs, and vegetables charred.
-But that flavor profile includes the risk of carcinogens.
+But charred foods can contain carcinogens—chemicals or substances that have the potential to cause cancer.

 Does grilling cause cancer?